matthewwall/weewx-interceptor/readme.txt

 In sniff mode, the driver runs a packet sniffer on a dedicated thread.
 Data captured by sniffing are parsed then processed as sensor inputs.

-There are many options for getting data to the driver.
-Here are some examples, from simplest to most complicated.
+Here are some example configurations, from simplest to most complicated.

 Example 1: weewx is running on host 'pi' and nothing is listening on port 80.
 Configure the driver to listen on port 80 and configure the internet bridge to